Projected Adult Height Calculator

 Why does the estimate show a range?

-Adult height depends on measurement quality, growth timing, and how closely the current percentile agrees with the family target.
+Adult height depends on measurement quality, growth timing, and agreement between current percentile and family target.
 The Projected range keeps that uncertainty visible.

 What if I do not know both parent heights?

-The Family target midpoint becomes unavailable, so the estimate relies on percentile tracking.
-The result can still be useful, but Family band fit cannot judge whether the endpoint matches parent-height background.
+The family target becomes unavailable, so the estimate relies on percentile tracking.
+The result can still be useful, but Family band fit cannot judge parent-height alignment.

 Does current weight change projected adult height?

 No. Current weight only adds BMI-for-age context.
-It does not change the height percentile, family target, blended midpoint, projected range, or scenarios.
+It does not change the height percentile, family target, projected midpoint, range, or scenarios.

 Why do puberty timing settings move the result?

-The Puberty timing offset shifts the age anchor used in the blend and range logic.
-Earlier or later timing can change how much the current percentile influences the projected endpoint.
+The Puberty timing offset changes the age anchor used for blend weight and range width.
+Earlier or later timing can change how strongly current percentile influences the endpoint.

 Why did I get a realistic-range error?